M4XPRD/M4XPRD/README.md

 ### Hey there! 🗿

 My name is Max.
 I'm currently learning Javascript & React.
-RIght now i'm interested in finding a job as a Frontend-developer.
+Right now I'm interested in finding a job as a Frontend-developer.
 ___

 ### GitHub Stats: